Fairblock/docs/docs/confidential_transfers/stabletrust_sdk/building_with_stabletrust.md

 **What each step does:**

-- `switchChain` — forces the wallet onto the correct network before any transaction is signed.
+- `switchChain`: forces the wallet onto the correct network before any transaction is signed.
 Without this, the user could accidentally sign on the wrong chain.
-- `getEthereumProvider()` — returns the raw EIP-1193 provider Privy uses internally.
+- `getEthereumProvider()`: returns the raw EIP-1193 provider Privy uses internally.
-- `BrowserProvider` — the ethers.js v6 wrapper for browser-injected providers.
+- `BrowserProvider`: the ethers.js v6 wrapper for browser-injected providers.
-- `getSigner()` — returns a `JsonRpcSigner` capable of signing transactions and messages.
+- `getSigner()`: returns a `JsonRpcSigner` capable of signing transactions and messages.

 The `signer` produced here is passed into every SDK operation below.